Kevin Cadogan: New bands and solo career

 Cadogan released three solo albums titled Wunderfoot, 12 Nights in Studio A, and Thousand Yard Stare.

-In April 2007 Cadogan, Steve Harwell of Smash Mouth and Eric Stock of Stroke 9 formed a band Radio Angel.
+In April 2007, Cadogan, Steve Harwell of Smash Mouth and Eric Stock of Stroke 9 formed the band Radio Angel.
 Eric Valentine agreed to be a producer of their music.
 They have not performed together since May 2014, but did release two singles, "Come Together" and "Never Turn You Down."

 Cadogan made a guest appearance on a recording of Third Eye Blind closing track "God of Wine" with Lovedrug for the band's fan-chosen covers album from the I Am Lovedrug campaign.
 The album, titled Best of I Am Lovedrug was released June 28, 2011.

-On December 19, 2011, Cadogan and original Third Eye Blind bassist Arion Salazar reunited to perform on the television program Backline.
+On December 19, 2011, Cadogan and original Third Eye Blind bassist Arion Salazar reunited for an opportunity to perform on the television program Backline.
 Cadogan, Salazar, and Neve's John Stephens performed 12 of their original Third Eye Blind compositions under the new band name "XEB".
-While audio recordings of the performance have surfaced through the band's social media sites, the broadcast of the performance never came to fruition.
-They also created a music video for "Graduate" as well as releasing a single titled "Out of My Mind", this time with Cadogan again on vocals.
+While audio recordings of this music have surfaced through the band's social media sites, Backline did not include their performance in the show.
+XEB created a music video for "Graduate" and released a single titled "Out of My Mind" with Cadogan on vocals.

-In May 2013 Cadogan and brothers Collin and Chris Livingston formed the alternative rock band Seven Cinematic.
+In May 2013, Cadogan and brothers Collin and Chris Livingston formed the alternative rock band Seven Cinematic.
 Cadogan left the project shortly after its inception following an unsuccessful crowdfunding campaign to help pay for the recording of an album.

 On February 1, 2016, Cadogan announced he and Salazar were forming a new band named Cadogan & Salazar.
 They performed a 20th anniversary concert at the Annex celebrating 20 years since the creation of Third Eye Blind's self titled debut album.

 In October 2016, Cadogan & Salazar reverted to the name "XEB" when former Third Eye Blind guitarist, Tony Fredianelli, joined the band as their permanent singer.
 A number of shows were announced, including an opening slot on a one-off show with Everclear and Tonic.

-In 2017, XEB announced a 20th anniversary spring and summer tour in support of Third Eye Blind's debut album.
+In 2017, XEB announced a spring and summer tour connected with the 20th anniversary of Third Eye Blind's debut album.